Quick Search: go

 For more information on Government Statements, including examples and how you can influence the process, see ISHR Academy: Government Statements – Why are they useful?

-Now it's time to reflect again on the strengths and weaknesses of the Human Rights Council, in the next section.
+In the next section, we will reflect again on the strengths and weaknesses of the Human Rights Council.